lucka-me/potori/README.md

 ## License
 The source code are [licensed under MIT](./LICENSE).

-Please notice that the API Keys and Client ID included in the source code is owned by [Lucka](https://github.com/lucka-me) and **ONLY** for public useage in [the demo pages](https://potori.lucka.moe).
+Please notice that the API Keys and Client ID included in the source code is owned by [Lucka](https://github.com/lucka-me) and **ONLY** for public useage in [the public web app](https://potori.lucka.moe).

+This project is NOT affiliated to Ingress or Niantic.